Power gives Penske, Chevrolet win in final Belle Isle race

 “It’s super disappointing,” Kirkwood said.
 “It’s all on me, just a big mistake on cold tires.”

-Kirkwood this week was announced as the replacement for Alexander Rossi next season at Andretti Autosport.
+Kirkwood this week was announced as the replacement for Rossi next season at Andretti Autosport.

 RAHAL WOES